 - leftover roasted turkey

 Sauté the onions and garlic in the butter and oil for 10 minutes on medium high.
 The mixture will begin to brown.
 Add the celery and carrots and sauté another 10 minutes.
 Add the stock, sweet potatoes, rosemary, bay leaf and salt.
-Bring to boil and turn heat down and simmer for 1 1/2 hours.
+Bring to boil and turn heat down and simmer for 40 minutes or until vegetables are tender.
 Remove bay leaf and rosemary stem.

 - 1 turkey carcass